 - Consumer complaint filing tools

-For the purposes of this guide about removing negative BBB reviews, the consumer review and complaint tools stand out.
+For this guide about removing negative BBB reviews, the consumer review and complaint tools stand out.
 These tools allow consumers to make fair and honest assessments of the companies they do business with.
-In other words, the goal is to share a truthful account of a customer’s unique experience.
 Unfortunately, some consumers abuse these tools, potentially putting your brand reputation at risk.

 It’s not uncommon for any review site, including the BBB, to receive defamatory, fake, and malicious complaints and reviews.
 Automated tools sift out these complaints from legitimate ones.
 However, any misleading complaint that slips through the cracks puts your business at risk.